These S’mores are a festive and fun holiday dessert for the whole family.

-These Christmas s’mores not only look festive but they taste divine when slightly warmed up just before digging in.
+These Christmas S’mores not only look festive, but they taste so good when slightly warmed up just before serving them.

-I love to surprise guests with these s’mores when they come over to visit because it’s so unexpected and fun.
+I love to surprise guests with these S’mores when they come over to visit because they’re so unexpected and fun.

 Graham crackers, roasted marshmallows, milk chocolate bars (the thinnest version of the chocolate bar works nicely), red/green/white candy melts, and Christmas candy toppings.